gromacs/gromacs/docs/dev-manual/change-management.rst

 Getting started
 ===============

-GROMACS development happens on gitlab at https://gitlab.com/gromacs/gromacs.
+|Gromacs| development happens on gitlab at https://gitlab.com/gromacs/gromacs.
 Create a user account at https://gitlab.com/users/sign_in#register-pane or use an existing account at gitlab.com.
 For more information on how to use gitlab have a look at their extensive user documentation at https://docs.gitlab.com/ee/user/index.html.
 We follow the workflow described in https://docs.gitlab.com/ee/topics/gitlab_flow.html.

-If you do not already have a GROMACS repository set up, user ``git clone git@gitlab.com:gromacs/gromacs.git`` to obtain the current GROMACS repository from gitlab.
+If you do not already have a |Gromacs| repository set up, use ``git clone git@gitlab.com:gromacs/gromacs.git`` to obtain the current |Gromacs|
+repository from gitlab.
 Otherwise use
 ``git remote add gitlab git@gitlab.com:gromacs/gromacs.git``.

-Using gitlab, new code enters GROMACS by merging git development branches into the main branch.
+Using gitlab, new code enters |Gromacs| by merging git development branches into the main branch.

 To automatically detect issues in new code, it is tested within continuous